Vantiq/vantiq-extension-sources/pythonExecSource/docs/Usage.md

  - notification -- data sent from the source to VANTIQ
    - These appear to Vantiq as a message from the source

-More information about how to work with these operations can be found in the [Extension Source SDK for Java](../../extjsdk/README.md) documentation.
+More information about how to work with these operations can be found in the [Extension Sources Overview](../../README.md) documentation.

 Note: The term _extension source_ is an older term, but it is still evident in the API.
 That said, this document will use the term _connector_.

 ## Python Execution Connector Operation

-### Defining the Source in VANTIQ
+### Defining the Source in Vantiq

 #### Creating the Source